The Regional Museum of the Mayo in Navajoa, SonoraProfesor Lombardo Ríos Ramírez

 The Regional Museum of the Mayo in Navajoa, Sonora offers a glimpse back into the culture and history of the indigenous Mayo people and this region in Southern Sonora they have inhabited for centuries.

 The Museo Regional del Mayo is in a two-story red brick building that was constructed in 1923 as the railroad office for the Railroad of the Mayo River, and it is still located adjacent to the railroad tracks.
+It is named after its founder, Profesor Lombardo Ríos Ramírez, who is an expert on the flora, fauna, archaeology and native peoples of the region and has been a driving force in establishing cultural museums and learning centers in the area.

 Former Mexican President and General Alvaro Obregon, who was born in Navojoa, planned the railroad to continue south to the Sonoran coastal village of Yavaros and west to Huatabampo, to provide a means of transportation to Navojoa for the rich agricultural production of the region.